Population Media Center

-Population Media Center (PMC) is an entertainment organization dedicated to women's rights and empowerment, population stabilization, and the environment.
-PMC's TV and radio shows have promoted important social and cultural changes and have helped 500 million people in more than 50 countries.
+Population Media Center (PMC) is an educational entertainment organization dedicated to women's rights and empowerment, population stabilization, and the environment.

 PMC's headquarters staff and offices are located throughout the United States and abroad, including Los Angeles, Montreal, and Cape Town, with the primary office located in South Burlington, Vermont.

-Its vision statement is "A sustainable planet with equal rights for all."
-Its mission statement is "To use entertainment-education and mass media to promote social and cultural change by addressing the interconnected issues of the full rights of women and girls, population, and the environment.
-PMC's goals are to empower people to live healthier and more prosperous lives and to stabilize global population at a level at which people can live sustainably with the world's renewable resources."

 History

 PMC was founded in 1998 by William Ryerson to address population and reproductive health issues using the Sabido method.
 The company received funding from the Mulago Foundation in 2010.